Logan's Run (film): Plot

-In the year of the city 2274, the remnants of human civilization live in a sealed city beneath a cluster of geodesic domes, a utopia run by computer.
+In the year of the city 2274, the remnants of human civilization live in a sealed city beneath a cluster of geodesic domes, a utopia run by a computer.
 The citizens live a hedonistic lifestyle, but when they turn 30 must enter the "Carrousel", a public ritual that destroys their bodies, under the pretense they would be "Renewed" or reborn.
 Each person has embedded in their hand a "life-clock" crystal that changes color as they age, up to their "Last Day".
-Residents who attempt to flee the city are known as "Runners", and the team of huntsmen known as "Sandmen" are tasked to pursue and terminate them.
+Residents who attempt to flee the city are known as "Runners", and the team of huntsmen known as "Sandmen" are tasked with pursuing and terminating them.

 Sandmen Logan 5 and Francis 7 attend a Carrousel ceremony until they are called to terminate a nearby Runner.
 Logan finds a pendant symbol among the Runner's possessions.
 That evening, Logan meets with Jessica 6, a young woman wearing the same symbol.

 Logan learns from the computer that the symbol is an ankh and related to a place called "Sanctuary", which the Runners appear to be seeking.
 There are 1,056 Runners not accounted for.
-The computer orders Logan to find the Sanctuary and destroy it, but must keep this mission secret from the other Sandmen.
-The computer changes the color of Logan's crystal to flashing red, essentially cutting his life span by four years and close to Last Day, but it does not respond when Logan questions whether he would get his years restored afterward.
+The computer orders Logan to find the Sanctuary and destroy it, but he must keep this mission secret from the other Sandmen.
+The computer changes the color of Logan's crystal to flashing red, essentially cutting his lifespan by four years and close to Last Day, but it does not respond when Logan questions whether he would get his years restored afterward.